tekperfect/devops-docs/docs/courses/08-Security/home.md

 # 🏆 Learning Outcomes

-Students by the end of the course will be able to...
+Students by the end of the course will be able to build a system capable of scanning local and remote networks for vunerabilites and understand the basic and intermediate concepts associated with security best practices.

-1. Understand operating systems
+1. Understand the importance of good operating system and network security
-1. Undertand setup maintanance, and security
+1. Undertand how to build security scanning devices and launch attacks in a sandbox environment
-1. Create basic scripts
+1. Implement and test for security best practices

 # 📚 Lessons